Link to current COVID-19 information as it relates to WMU researchers.

-Committee oversight: WMU Office of the Vice President for Research
+Committee oversight: WMU Office of Research and Innovation

 Examples of export control

 Export controls are frequently, but not exclusively, associated with items, information or software within the following general areas: